There are 12 rules to follow for construction site preparation. In return, you’ll have a safe project, with costs not ballooning up.

 Every construction site is a potential safety hazard.
 People and/or animals can get hurt.
 For this reason alone, you need to provide the following at your construction sites:

 Your goal is to always maintain a safe project site to the best of your ability.
 And I know, big huge warning signs reading the following should be enough for the public:

 “DANGER.
 CONSTRUCTION AREA.
 KEEP OUT.”

-I’ve seen cases where a contractor didn’t take full safety precautions.
-They dug a ditch and didn’t place barricades around it with their warning signs.
+But unfortunately, these warning signs don’t always work.
+I saw a case where a contractor dug a ditch and didn’t place barricades around it with their warning signs.
 BUT, they did have an exterior fence around their project site with large warning signs.